rafibu/Graphviz4GT/README.md

 ### Linux ###
 Take the file called 'liball.so' from the libraries folder in your git repo.
 Add it to the lib folder of GToolkit.

+### MacOS ###

+## FAQ ##
+**How to start using the graphviz layout for GT?** The class `GraphvizLayoutExamples` contains many simple and short examples.
+Look at this class is probably a good start.

+**When running the example, I obtain the error External module not found** Our extension rely on a plugin used by the virtual machine.
+If you get this error, this means that the virtual machine is not able to find the our plugin module.
+In particular, you should make sure that graphviz is installed on your machine, and you have installed the library in the correct folder.